m15a/vim-r7rs-syntax/README.md

 ## Options

 For all options below, if both global and buffer local ones are found, the buffer local one takes precedence.
+In the example codes, only global options `g:...` are shown but `b:...` also works.

 ### r7rs_strict